de-DEen-US

 Aker Brygge is a harbor promenade in Oslo city center.
 The former shipyard was converted around 1986 and is now home to several retailers, restaurants and bars.
 The entire complex has its own unique charm.

-You can store here during the day and fill your belly in the evening.
+You can go shopping here during the day and fill your belly in the evening.
 Aker Brygge is particularly busy in the summer months!
 This is when the promenade is THE meeting place for Oslo locals and tourists.
 So if you want to mingle with the locals, make sure you head to Aker Brygge.

 But it's also worth a visit for a walk along the promenade, the impressive architecture or a snack at one of the food trucks.